FSU-COP4610-F23/shell-interface/README.md

     By incorporating the mytimeout command, your shell gains the ability to enforce time limits on command execution, ensuring control and preventing potential resource-related issues.
 This feature is particularly valuable in scenarios where commands need to be executed within specified time boundaries, enhancing the versatility and functionality of your shell environment.

     You can assume mytimeout assumes that all "cmd" commands provided are existing Unix commands, and it utilizes the fork/exec mechanism to execute them in the implementation of mytimeout.
 This approach ensures the reliable execution of the specified commands within the given time constraint, allowing for efficient command management.
-]

 - **Assigned to**: Jasmine Masopeh, Angela Fields, Juancarlos Alguera

 ### Extra Credit
-- **Responsibilities**: [
+- **Responsibilities**:
-    For those seeking additional challenges and opportunities to earn extra credit, the following options are available:
+    For those seeking additionl challenges and opportunities to earn extra credit, the following options are available:

     * Support unlimited number of pipes [2]
         Expand the functionality of your shell to support an unlimited number of pipes in a single command.
 This allows for more complex command pipelines and advanced data processing.